 Tired of birding in heavy traffic areas?
 Venture up this partially-secluded 9-mile road on Balsam Mountain in the northern part of Haywood County for easily accessible bird watching.
 This is one of the most reliable locations for Red Crossbill towards the end of spring, but you’ll also find Ruffed Grouse, Black-capped Chickadees, Blackburnian Warblers, and Pine Siskins here.
 Plus, the views are stunning!

 At the end of Max Patch Road, you’ll find a popular bald providing a 360-degree view of the Smokies.
 In the open fields, you’re likely to spot Willow Flycatchers, Eastern Kingbirds, Orchard Orioles, and Yellow-breasted Chats.
 As the fields give way to thickets and forest, check for Dark-eyed Juncos and American Redstarts.
 Right on the Tennessee/North Carolina border, this place is equal distance from Knoxville to Asheville and is an iconic spot for photos!

 Whew, that’s a lot of bird-watching you’ve got to do!
 You might as well make it a trip—find budget-friendly places to stay and other ways to stay entertained while you’re in the area.
-For more bird-watching resources like beautiful hand-drawn hiking maps, swing by our Visitor’s Center in Maggie Valley.
+Don’t forget to fuel up for your excursion!
+Swing by one of our favorite Breakfast Restaurants—they’re open early!
+For more bird-watching resources like beautiful hand-drawn hiking maps, swing by our Visitor Center in Maggie Valley.
 We’d love to help you make the most out of your bird-watching adventures.